 Things I don’t accept:

-- Paid posts curated by companies or associated third parties : bribery for irrelevant backlinks about organic cat-food is not accepted
+- Paid posts curated by companies or associated third parties : usually bribery for irrelevant backlinks about organic cat-food and so on.

-- Paid posts curated by me for brands : bribery in return for my time spent creating irrelevant content akin to the above is not accepted.
-The great thing about un-sponsored posts is that if a proposal or product that is sent is not something you would genuinely recommend to friends – there is no obligation to post.
+- Paid posts curated by me for brands : even worse than the above because it’s my time that’s wasted creating a post I have no interest in.
+The great thing about un-paid posts is that if a proposal or product that is sent is not something you would genuinely recommend to friends after trialling – there is no obligation to post.

 - Intrusive advertising such as pop-ups that obstruct your view, or being forced to sit through an advert alla facebook.
 It’s all getting a bit too Black Mirror.